zipxing/rust_pixel/doc/principle.md

 ![graphrender1](./p3.jpg)

-- 图形模式的渲染除了普通的精灵集合外，还支持Pixel Layers
+- In graphical mode, rendering supports Pixel Layers in addition to regular sprite collections.
-- Pixel Layers管理Pixel Sprite，Pixel Sprite跟普通精灵区别是能够按照单个像素移动
+- Pixel Layers manage Pixel Sprites, which differ from regular sprites by being able to move at the pixel level.
-- 图形模式下普通精灵也会merge到main buffer中，可以用来展现背景元素
+- In graphical mode, regular sprites are also merged into the main buffer and can be used to display background elements.
-- Pixel Sprites会分别渲染，同时也支持透明度
+- Pixel Sprites are rendered separately and support transparency.
-- 每个PixelSprite对应的buffer和main buffer都会被添加到RenderBuffer里
+- Each Pixel Sprite's buffer, along with the main buffer, is added to the `RenderBuffer`.
-- RenderBuffer的每个元素是RenderCell
+- Each element of the `RenderBuffer` is a `RenderCell`.

 <br>